sinak1023/BlockStreet-Bot/README.md

 - Internet connection with access to blockstreet.money API (https://api.blockstreet.money).
 - Basic knowledge of Node.js, Ethereum, and DeFi risks (gas fees apply to on-chain actions).

-No additional hardware needed; runs on standard servers or local machines.[8]
+No additional hardware needed; runs on standard servers or local machines.

 ## Installation
 1. **Clone the Repository**: